codex-protocol/api-docs/source/includes/response-examples.md

 Property                      | Type   | Description
 ----------------------------- | ------ | ---------------------------------------
 name                          | String | The name of the application.
-This will be shown in the Codex Viewer as a registered application, taking the place of the Ethereum address in the Codex Record’s provenance section. email                         | String | The application developer’s email address.
+This will be shown in the Codex Viewer as a registered application, taking the place of your application's Ethereum address in the Codex Record’s provenance. email                         | String | The application developer’s email address.
 This will be used to communicate any breaking API changes or development updates. address                       | String | The Ethereum address that identifies the application, provisioned and managed by Codex behalf of the application developer. gasAllowance                  | String | The amount of gas left that the application can spend until it resets.
-See the [Gas Allowance](#gas-allowance) section for details.
+See [Gas Allowance](#gas-allowance) for details.

 ## OAuth2 Access Token